 TEAM STRUCTURE: The Novice Team is the group of rowers who are in their first year of rowing.
 They practice together and race other novice teams.
 The Varsity Team is made up of rowers who are in at least their second year of rowing.
-Novice rowers may be moved up to train and compete with varsity rowers when coaches deem they are ready.
-All members are junior high or high school students.
+Novice rowers may be moved up to train and compete with varsity rowers when coaches deem readiness.

 For more information, email email@example.com